mewing0328/TrivIQ/README.md

 2. [W3docs](https://www.w3docs.com/): Referenced multiple sources in w3docs for javascript.
 3. [Image Repository Website](https://pixabay.com/): I downloaded image(s)
 4. [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random): Tutorial on how to utilize random numbers
 5. George Washington University instructor for GitLab repository with tutorials and this project's specifications.
-MiniProject files utilized to create frame of application.
+MiniProject files utilized to create the frame of the application.
 6. [techformist website](https://techformist.com/delete-array-elements-iteration-javascript/): Provided a solution to my random numbers repeating for index.
 Demo of splice for array in a for loop.
-7. [coeinwp](https://www.codeinwp.com/snippets/add-event-listener-to-multiple-elements-with-javascript/): forEach loop for allowing the event listener of click to all the option buttons.
+7. [coeinwp](https://www.codeinwp.com/snippets/add-event-listener-to-multiple-elements-with-javascript/): forEach loop for allowing the event listener to click on all the option buttons.
 8. [Stack Overflow](https://stackoverflow.com/questions/17745292/how-to-retrieve-all-localstorage-items-without-knowing-the-keys-in-advance): Utilized to understand clearing the local storage from the browser using a button
 9. [Stack Overflow](https://stackoverflow.com/questions/17745292/how-to-retrieve-all-localstorage-items-without-knowing-the-keys-in-advance): Utilized the advice for how to get all local storage arrays
 10. [w3 Resource](https://www.w3resource.com/javascript/form/all-letters-field.php): How to only check for letters in Javascript input.